Have you experimented with email retargeting?

 And while traditional remarketing relies on ads – often through Google and social networks – studies show that 66% of online consumers made a purchase as the result of email marketing, while only 20% made a purchase as a result of a Facebook promotion.

-Which means you want to use the data you collect regarding on-site behavior should be used to further target your email campaigns – as well as fuel your ad strategy and targeting.
+This means you want to use the data you collect regarding on-site behavior should be used to further target your email campaigns – as well as fuel your ad strategy and targeting.

 Using Email Retargeting in Your Ad Strategy